eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 > What is the benefit of unprivileged Play Services over microG ?

 MicroG runs in a privileged way, so in front of unprivileged Google Play Services, it has less interest.
-Google Play Services is not included on GrapheneOS, but you can install it from the GrapheneOS Apps repository.
+Google Play Services is not installed by default on GrapheneOS, but you can install it from the GrapheneOS Apps repository.
+You can install it on a specific profile.

 > How to know if I will need it ?